 In corn or maize, a monoecious crop plant, the pistillate flowers are found in the tassel, commonly called a male inflorescence.
 The tassel emerges upward from the terminal portion or tip of the stem (culm).
 The staminate flowers are found on a modified, lateral (axillary) shoot consisting of an ear (an inflorescence) enclosed in a protective husk.
 Consequently, corn is about 95% cross-pollinated and only 5% self-pollinated (Poehlman 1977).

 The natural occurence of individual plants bearing either staminate or pistillate flowers ensures cross-pollination.
 This phenomenon is called dioecy (adj. dioecious).

-However, there are plant populations which exhibit modifications of dioecy.
+However, there are plant populations exhibiting modifications of dioecy which favors cross pollination.
 In gynodioecy, some individual plants bear pistillate flowers exclusively, while others have perfect flowers; in androdioecy, some plants have staminate flowers only while others have perfect flowers; in trioecy (e.g. papaya), there are three plant variants: some individual plants may have staminate flowers only, some with pistillate flowers only, and others with perfect flowers (Simpson 2010).

 Opposite of homogamy, the stamen and the pistil mature at different periods.
 There are two main types: protandry and protogyny.